 A lot of singers think that if they cry while they are singing that it is a negative thing, the truth is that this is a two-edged sword.
 On one hand, if you are crying while you are singing then you can project your emotions while you are singing which is a big plus.
 On the other hand, if you cry so hard that it starts impacting your performance and your voice then it will definitely be a negative thing.

-Emotional singing doesn’t always lead to crying, but when it does it can be extremely powerful.
-If you are heading a tear or two then it won’t affect your voice, but if you start crying uncontrollably than you won’t be able to sing correctly.
-A lot of singers struggle to sing emotionally, but there are some that simply let loose their emotions and that is the time when they start crying uncontrollably, and if you have ever seen a singer do that on stage than you noticed how awkward it is.
+Emotional singing doesn’t mean crying, but when it does it can be extremely powerful.
+If you are shedding a tear or two then it won’t affect your voice, but if you start crying uncontrollably then you won’t be able to sing correctly.
+A lot of singers struggle to sing emotionally, but there are some that simply let loose their emotions and that is the time when they start crying uncontrollably, and if you have ever seen a singer do that on stage then you noticed how awkward it is.

 As a singer, your main goal is to entertain and to provoke a reaction from your audience.
-If you are singing a sad song than you want your audience to feel the sadness if you are singing a joyful and upbeat song than you want your audience to feel happy.
-This is why some singers are so poplar at concerts, while others who are still famous singers but they simply do not attack a crowd as they are not singing emotionally.
+If you are singing a sad song then you want your audience to feel the sadness, if you are singing a joyful and upbeat song then you want your audience to feel happy.
+This is why some singers are so popular at concerts, while others who are still famous singers but they simply do not attract a crowd as they are not singing emotionally.

 These articles take a long time to write, please consider sharing, it will make this old lady very happy

 One of the main reasons why most singers cry while singing is due to stage fright.
 Stage fright is extremely common for singers who are on the stage for the first time.
 Every singer no matter how famous and successful they might be all had stage fright in the beginning.
 For some singers, the stage fright manifests in a freeze, which means they stand on the stage like a statue without singing or even moving.